jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 ## Study Design and Data Processing
 The study was designed to be a representative sample of craft breweries, both large and small, across all 50 states of the United States of America.
 The data, obtained by the client, was consolidated from disparate sources into these two data files.

 These data were collected from public domain sources.
-The sources are known to be reputableand include *ratebeer.com* and *Brewer's Association* websites and social media.
+The sources are known to be reputable and include *ratebeer.com*, *Brewer's Association* websites, and social media.

 ```r